Skip to content

 Introduction

-Foundry has become an increasingly popular developer environment to develop smart contracts with, since utilizing it only requires a single language: Solidity.
+Foundry has become an increasingly popular development environment for smart contracts because it requires only one language: Solidity.
 Moonbeam offers introductory documentation on using Foundry with Moonbeam networks, which is recommended to read to get an introduction to using Foundry.
-In this tutorial we will be dipping our toes deeper into the library to get a more cohesive look at how to properly develop, test, and deploy.
+In this tutorial, we will dip our toes deeper into the library to get a more cohesive look at properly developing, testing, and deploying with Foundry.

 In this demonstration, we will deploy two smart contracts.
-One is a token and another will depend on that token.
-We will also write unit tests to ensure that the contracts work as expected.
+One is a token, and the other will depend on that token.
+We will also write unit tests to ensure the contracts work as expected.
 To deploy them, we will write a script that Foundry will use to determine the deployment logic.
-Finally, we will verify the smart contracts on a Moonbeam network's blockchain explorer.
+Finally, we will verify the smart contracts on Moonbeam's blockchain explorer.

 Checking Prerequisites